This page contains answers to common questions and comments that aren't directly connected to the ratings and how they work.

 I want to help!

-Great!
 We're always looking for people who can submit data from tournaments, help improve the quality of the data we have in the system, or simply to reach out to tournament organizers to ensure that their results get added to the ratings.
-Get in touch with us at our contact page and we'll figure out how we can work together.
+We've created a how to help page to give some ideas how you can get started.

 If you want to support us you can consider donating to our Patreon.